The growth rates of automaton groups generated by reset automata: Introduction

 \subsection{Outline of Paper}

 In Section \ref{preliminaries} we give a formal definition of the semigroup $\spn{n}$ and present some of the basic properties of this group that we will need later on.
-In Section \ref{propertiesofpn} we introduce some useful properties of $\spn{n}$ which shed light on when two elements commute or are conjugate to each other.
+In Section \ref{propertiesofpn} we introduce some various useful properties of $\spn{n}$ which, when restricted to $\shn{n}$ begin to shed light on when two elements commute or are conjugate to each other.
 In Section \ref{tools} we develop the techniques required to prove Theorem \ref{Thm:badpairshascircuitimpliesifiniteorder}.
 In Section \ref{embeddings} we introduce techniques for combining elements of $\shn{n}$ and show that direct-sums of copies of $\shn{n}$ can be embedded in $\widetilde{\T{H}}_{m}$ for $m$ large enough.
 In Section \ref{proofofmainresult} we prove Theorem~\ref{Thm:ifinitethenfreesemigroup}.
-In Section \ref{coregrowth} we begin to investigate the growth rate of the core of elements of $\shn{n}$.